FlavScents AInsights Entry for Isovaleraldehyde (CAS: 590-86-3)

 4. Use in Flavors

-Isovaleraldehyde is utilized in a wide range of flavor applications, including fruit, nut, and dairy flavors.
-It serves as an impact note, providing a realistic and intense fruity character.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and product type.
-It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Isovaleraldehyde is utilized in a wide range of flavor categories, including fruit, nut, and dairy flavors.
+It serves as an impact note that enhances the authenticity and complexity of flavor profiles.
+Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and the specific application.
+It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature